ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

 ```

 Ensure that you are not raising the limit too high, as this may cause the select to become slow and unresponsive due to high in-browser memory usage.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `optionsLimit()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Select validation